 The Marine Conservation Society found that shockingly around half of UK women flush tampons away.
 That means 1.5-2 billion menstrual items are flushed down Britain’s toilets each year, causing massive sewage and waterway issues such as the Whitechapel Fatberg.

-A study by Plan International UK, from a survey of 1000 14 – 21 yr olds, found that 10% of girls could not afford menstrual products.
+A study by Plan International found that during lockdown 30% (3 in 10) girls aged 14-21yrs in the UK struggled to afford or access period products.
 The study also found that 12% of girls had to improvise menstrual wear due to affordability issues and 14% had to ask to borrow menstrual products from a friend.

 Taboo or period shaming